Union of Communists in Bulgaria

 The Union of Communists takes its name from Union of German and European Communists, established in the 19th century by Karl Marx and Friedrich Engels.
 It unites citizens and adopts Marxism as its political creed.
 The Union of Communists in Bulgaria considers itself the conceptual and political heir of Bulgarian Communist Party.
 In the 2013 parliamentary election the party received 6,168 votes (0.17% of the popular vote), remaining outside parliament.

+In the 2021 parliamentary elections (July and November) the party was party of the electoral list Left Union for a Clean and Holy Republic.